Digital-Data-Co/forge-docs/src/administration-guide/installation/package-manager.md

 {{#endtabs }}

-Setup Semaphore by using the following command:
+Setup Forge by using the following command:

 ```
 semaphore setup
 ```

-Now you can run Semaphore:
+Now you can run Forge:

 ```
 semaphore server --config=./config.json
 ```

-Semaphore will be available via this URL [https://localhost:3000](https://localhost:3000).
+Forge will be available via this URL [https://localhost:3000](https://localhost:3000).

 ----